A Graph-Theoretic Model for a Generic Three-Jug Puzzle: Introduction

-Since the basic condition of keeping track of the amount of wines in each jugs without using any measuring devices, needs to be satisfied also in the generic three jug puzzle, every pour has to be a measurable pour.
-Thus we can restate the puzzle as follows:

-\textbf{Generic Three Jug Puzzle}(Restated): Consider three jugs $A$, $B$, and $C$ having fixed capacities $a$, $b$ and $c$ gallons respectively with $a > b > c$.
-Let $d$ gallons of wine be distributed over these three jugs in the order $a'$, $b'$ and $c'$ gallons respectively (so that $a'+b'+c'=d$), satisfying the following conditions: \begin{itemize} \item $d=2k$ for some positive integer $k$ \item $b \ge \frac{d}{2}$ \end{itemize} Is it possible to divide the $d$ gallons of wine into two equal halves only by performing a series of measurable pours?
+Observe that in the generic three-jug puzzle, the condition that for some positive integer $k$, $d=2k$ and $b \ge k$ are the minimum requirements for the existence of a solution.
+If any one of those does not hold, there is no solution for the puzzle.

-In this paper, we present a directed graph model to check whether the given generic three jug puzzle is solvable or not.
-If at all the solution exists for the puzzle, then it can be determined using the same model.
-One can see that the final graph obtained by our model is similar to the graph obtained by \citet{Ore1990GraphsUses}; but there are a couple of significant differences.
+The goal of this paper is to solve this generic three-jug puzzle efficiently in a unique way.
+In this regard, inspired by \citet{Ore1990GraphsUses}, we propose a graph-theoretic solution to the generic three-jug puzzle by coming up with a directed graph model to check whether the given generic three-jug puzzle is solvable or not.
+If the puzzle has a solution, then it can be determined using the same model.

-Firstly, the puzzle considered here is a generic version.
-Secondly, our way of modeling is completely different since unlike the modeling in \cite{Ore1990GraphsUses}, our modeling does not require the prior information of whether it is possible to achieve a target distribution from a source distribution by a valid pour or not.
-Moreover, this graph model is completely independent of the puzzle itself.